kbsant/anketeur/README.md

 ## Status

-Work In Progress -- Early stage.
+Work In Progress
-A demo is accessible online at: http://anketeur.herokuapp.com/
+A demo is accessible online at: http://anketeur.herokuapp.com/ (runs on a limited dyno which may take a while to spin up)

 ## Goals